Free car insurance calculator: Estimate your costs (2024)

 3. Calculate how much car insurance you need

-You need at least as much car insurance coverage as the law requires — but what else do you need in a policy?
+You need at least as much car insurance coverage as the law in your state requires — but what else do you need in a policy?

 Most drivers need what’s called full-coverage car insurance, which is a policy that includes comprehensive and collision coverage.
 We also recommend getting a car insurance estimate for as much liability coverage as you can afford.